kekyo/BoostForArduino/README.md

 ### Ready: Reference from your sketch

 * You can reference boost headers from your sketch.
-* You have to trim the "boost" base path for standard boost referrer:
+* You have to rename boost header path separator from "/" to "_".

 ```
-// Trim boost base path.
+// Rename path separator.
 //#include <boost/function.hpp>
-#include <function.hpp>
+#include <boost_function.hpp>
 ```

 Enjoy!!